 The Student Desktop H:\ Drive only has a limited amount of storage space, so you should store extra files on your University of Otago OneDrive.
 We recommend you keep files you are currently working on in your H:\ Drive, then transfer them to your OneDrive for storage.

 Another advantage to your OneDrive is that although you can access the Student Desktop from anywhere on any computer, you can access your OneDrive through your StudentMail without needing to log in to the Student Desktop at all.
-You can even edit files within OneDrive, without having to download them, using Office 365 Online.
+You can even edit files within OneDrive, without having to download them, using Microsoft 365 Online.

 Although your OneDrive files are stored online in the cloud, you can access them from the Student Desktop just like any other folder: